siliconflow/onediff/onediff_comfy_nodes/sd3/README.md

 **Q: How to use different resolutions in a production environment?**

-A: Warmup: Perform inference at different resolutions before deployment to ensure stability and performance; (utilize NVIDIA AUTO TUNE: Automatically optimize GPU settings when switching resolutions to enhance performance.)
+A: Warmup: Perform inference at different resolutions before deployment to ensure stability and performance;

+**Q: Why is warmup necessary when switching resolutions?**

+A: Warmup is necessary because NVIDIA AUTO TUNE automatically optimizes GPU settings during this process to enhance system efficiency when switching resolutions.

 ## Quality